David O'Leary: International career

-O'Leary's international debut with the Republic of Ireland came as a teenager in a 1–1 draw with England in 1976.
-Following the appointment of Jack Charlton, O'Leary was frozen out of the international setup for 2 years.
+O'Leary's international debut with the Republic of Ireland came as a teenager in a 1–1 friendly draw with England on 8 September 1976.
+Following the appointment of Jack Charlton, O'Leary was frozen out of the international setup for two years.
 After being left out of a squad for a mini tournament in Iceland in May 1986, O'Leary booked a family holiday, which he decided not to cancel when he was eventually asked up to the squad following several withdrawals.
 O'Leary did not feature until November 1988, thus missing out on Euro 88.

 The highlight of his 68-cap international career came in the 1990 World Cup.
 With Ireland in a penalty shootout with Romania, Packie Bonner saved Daniel Timofte's last penalty.
 O'Leary then stepped up to take the decisive final penalty to win the shootout 5–4 to take Ireland to the quarterfinals.
 O'Leary's strike has since been voted as the greatest moment in Irish footballing history.

-Shortly after the World Cup, O'Leary scored his only goal for the Republic of Ireland in a 5–0 win over Turkey in a Euro 92 qualifier.
+On 17 October 1990, O'Leary scored his only goal for the Republic of Ireland in a 5–0 win over Turkey in a Euro 92 qualifier.
+O'Leary was captain in his final international game on 17 February 1993, but was injured in the opening minutes of the 2–1 friendly win over Wales at Tolka Park.